rodolfodpk/go-crablet/docs/implementation.md

 ## Query Computation

-Understanding how the EventStore methods compute the queries they need to fetch events is crucial for the DCB pattern.
+Understanding how the EventStore methods compute the queries they need to fetch events is crucial for exploring Dynamic Consistency Boundary concepts.

 ### Read / ReadStream Methods